Connect with others who understand.

 What Does the Hammersmith Functional Motor Scale Assessment Involve?

-This test is administered by a physical therapist (physiotherapist).
-This specialist asks the person being evaluated to perform activities while standing, both supported and not supported.
-The physiotherapist then grades the execution and quality of the person’s movement.
-If the person is unable to execute the activity, a score of 0 is recorded.
+The administrator then grades the completion and quality of the person’s movement.
+If the person is unable to complete the activity, a score of 0 is recorded.
 If they can perform the movement with some assistance, the score is a 1.
 If they can complete the action unaided, a 2 is recorded.
-Forty is the highest score that can be achieved on the original HFMS.
+These activity scores are then added together.
+Forty is the highest total score that can be achieved on the original HFMS.

 Does the Hammersmith Functional Motor Scale Diagnose SMA?